cobleg/FacilityBenchmarking/LCoE.md

 C_{total} = C_{vre} + C_{integration}+\frac{E_{total}-E_{vre}}{E_{total}}C_{total}(0)
 $$

-From Equation 5a observe that a system with no VRE capacity installed has system total cost
+From Equation 5a observe that a system with no VRE capacity installed has system lifetime total cost

 $$
 C_{total} = \frac{E_{total}}{E_{total}}C_{total}(0)

 $$

-The optimal level of variable renewable energy system deployment is determined by minimising total system cost.
-The cost minimisation rule implies a first-order change in cost with respect to a small unit change in VRE output is set equal to zero
+The optimal level of variable renewable energy system deployment is determined by minimising total lifetime system cost.
+The cost minimisation rule implies a first-order change in cost with respect to a small unit change in lifetime VRE output is set equal to zero

 Equation 6:
 $$